 - Layer 6: 10 phyllo sheets, brushed with butter between each sheet and on top of the final sheet.

 Yes.
-Although I always put walnuts, pistachios or almonds in my Baklava, I’ve seen recipes that use chopped apricots or coconut.
+Although not traditional, I’ve seen recipes that use chopped apricots or coconut.

 Working with Phyllo Dough